 If you resonate with anything you read on this blog, or even disagree, I truly hope you will join the conversation.
 You can access the comments section by clicking on the speech bubble under each blog title.
 I don’t want this to be a one-sided conversation, so I hope you’ll feel free to be yourself and share your own special wisdom and insight with the Be Unstoppable community.

-I hope you find something in my Featured Posts below that challenges, inspires or entertains you!
+Perhaps you’ll find something in my Featured Posts below that challenges, inspires or entertains you!

 About my writing career

 I began writing stories and poems as soon as I was old enough to stop eating crayons.
 A few years later, when my parents entrusted me with an old typewriter they had lying around, my career began to really take off.
 Plunking away on the keys of that manual Smith-Corona, I tirelessly created my own newspaper.
 It didn’t have a wide distribution, though.
 Copy machines hadn’t been invented yet.

 I persevered in my journalism career by becoming a paper carrier for the Bozeman Daily Chronicle in the 1970’s.
 Later, I wrote for the university newspaper, the MSU Exponent.
 However, it was short-lived after I got into a fight with the editor over a critical issue of semantics.

 Although my Bachelor’s Degree isn’t in Journalism, or even English, I am comforted by the fact that as least it’s in Communication.
 It’s always nice when you discover that those four years and thousands of dollars weren’t a complete waste.
 They weren’t, either.
 I learned lots of good stuff there.
 Stuff like… how I don’t want editors slaughtering my work.